Ghaayathri-Devi-K/co2-emission-prediction/README.md

 https://eternallybored.org/misc/wget/1.21.3/64/wget.exe
 </ol>

+## Analysis
+It has been observed that the accuracy of the model increased when using multiple regression instead of simple regression.

 ## Usage
-The repo has the CO2 Emissions predicted values both using the sklearn library and the userdefined implementation of the regression model
+The repo has the CO2 Emissions predicted values both using the sklearn library.

 ## Author
 @ Ghaayathri Devi K